cajowils/calder-wilson-website/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you are authorized to update the website with changes, you can run:

+`npm run deploy`

 ## Contributing
 If you find a bug or have an idea for a new feature, feel free to open an issue or create a pull request.